 That said, most of our SEO reports include to following sections, as standard:

-Depending on the customer, we may include additional reports such as Google My Business analysis for local SEO or eCommerce tracking for online retailers.
+Depending on the customer, we may include additional reports such as Google Business Profile analysis for local SEO or eCommerce tracking for online retailers.

 The most important aspect of any SEO report is quality data but, as we’ve explained before, analytics is nothing without data visualisation.
 This is especially true for reporting where raw data is represented in visual formats that allow analysis to see patterns, gain insights and understand the meaning behind the numbers.

 Given the amount of data in our reports, we can’t rely on static graphs or other visualisations.
 Instead, we have to create interactive reports with filters for our customers to segment data and interactive graphs so they can click on one data point to access more contextual information.